Scapigliata/chat-app/README.md

 ### `npm i && npm run dev`

-To use the debug logger and start the server run:
+To use the debug logger and start the server, run:

 ### `npm run log`